usaid-cs/yesterday-i-learned/js-javascript.md

 ![Wat](http://i.imgur.com/IppKJ.jpg)

+* The TC in TC39 stands for [technical committee](https://www.ecma-international.org/memento/TCs&TGs.htm).
+[TC39](https://www.ecma-international.org/memento/TC39.htm) happens to be the committee that works on ECMAScript.
 * If you really want to see Jesus weep, you can force `getElementById` to return multiple elements by [changing the element's id, and then calling `getElementById`, rince and repeat, until no elements by that id can be found](https://stackoverflow.com/a/3607436/1558430).
 * [Rollup](https://rollupjs.org/guide/en#why) the bundler uses the term *tree-shaking* to refer to including only the code that is imported by your code.
 * Whitespace in between symbols don't matter: `console   .    log    (   'lol'   )  // lol`